atomisthq/docs/docs/user/github.md

 Atomist helps you work with GitHub in two ways:

-1. Atomist surfaces your team's development activity, such as pushes, pull requests, or issues, in the Atomist dashboard in chat.
+1. Atomist surfaces your team's development activity, such as pushes, pull requests, or issues, in the Atomist web interface in chat.
 This visibility is enabled via webhooks.
-2. Atomist allows you to take action in your repositories, creating issues, merging pull requests, even releasing services to production, from the Atomist dashboard or in chat.
+2. Atomist allows you to take action in your repositories, creating issues, merging pull requests, even releasing services to production, from the Atomist web interface or in chat.
 To release the full ChatOps power of Atomist, each user on your team will independently authorize Atomist -- this means that your users remain within the boundaries of the existing GitHub security